- Average annual salary: $108,430

 - 90th percentile: $151,850

-Aspiring physician assistants may be glad to know that the reported level of job satisfaction is high for this profession.
+Aspiring physician associates may be glad to know that the reported level of job satisfaction is high for this profession.
 A survey conducted by the AAPA in 2018 shows that 88.5 percent of physician assistants are highly satisfied with their jobs.
-When asked if they could go back and choose a different career, the majority of survey respondents said that they would choose to become a physician assistant again (AAPA 2018).
+When asked if they could go back and choose a different career, the majority of survey respondents said that they would choose to become a physician associate again (AAPA 2018).

-So why is the demand for physician assistants so high?
+So why is the demand for physician associates so high?
 Two reasons: increased access to medical care and an aging population.
 The implementation of the Affordable Healthcare Act and a large aging population means that more people are seeking medical services than ever before.

-Aspiring medical professionals who want to serve in clinical roles can become a physician assistant with just six years of postsecondary education and training compared to the average of 12 or more years of education and residency requirements it takes to become a physician.
+Aspiring medical professionals who want to serve in clinical roles can become a physician associate with just six years of postsecondary education and training compared to the average of 12 or more years of education and residency requirements it takes to become a physician.
 An increase in the number of patients means more medical staff are needed to serve the clinical needs of these patients.
 Since physician assistants can provide many of the same medical services as physicians with half the amount of education and training, this career is predicted to be in high demand to meet the rapidly increasing need for patient care.

-Top-Paying Cities for Physician Assistants
+Top-Paying Cities for Physician Associates (Assistants)

-Below is a list of the top-paying cities and their corresponding metropolitan areas with the highest salaries for physician assistants.
+Below is a list of the top-paying cities and their corresponding metropolitan areas with the highest salaries for physician associates.
 Also shown are the estimated number of employed PAs (not including self-employed workers), and the annual mean wage as reported from the BLS.

-The cities and metropolitan areas listed here pay physician assistants average annual salaries between $104,620 to $119,400 (BLS 2018).
+The cities and metropolitan areas listed here pay physician associates average annual salaries between $104,620 to $119,400 (BLS 2018).

 City/Metropolitan area | Employment | Annual mean wage |